-Metal-Stamped Plant Tags from Hardware Store Finds
+Metal Stamped Plant Tags from Hardware Store Finds

 An espaliered apple tree is the perfect way to grow a number of varietals of fruit in a small space.

-What didn’t serve its purpose well were the brightly coloured plastic tags that identified each branch.
+What didn’t serve its purpose well were the brightly colored plastic tags that identified each branch.
 You can see them in the background of the pea trellis project.
 Ick!
 A trip to the hardware store provided the supplies and inspiration to make more modern and subtle tags with some washers, galvanized wire, and a metal stamp set.

 - 1/8” metal stamp set